Edzhevit/GameStore/README.md

 * DeleteGame|id - A game should be deleted in case of valid id.
 Otherwise, print an appropriate message.

-## 4.Implement View Games
+## 3.Implemented View Games
-Implement a view for retrieving different information about the games.
+Implemented a view for retrieving different information about the games.
 * AllGames - print titles and price of all games.
 * DetailsGame|gameTitle - print details for а single game.
 * OwnedGames – print the games bought by the currently logged in user.

     o First you have to make a game purchase method from a user

-## 5.Implement Shopping Cart*
+## 4.Implemented Shopping Cart*
 Each user should be able to buy a game.
 * AddItem|gameTitle - add game to shopping cart.
 * RemoveItem|gameTitle - remove game from shopping cart.